blokz/hiveblokz/README.md

 `apinode` is optional and defaults to https://api.deathwing.me/

+A list of public API nodes can be found [here](https://developers.hive.io/quickstart/hive_full_nodes.html)

 when manually setting `apinode` or `frontend`, omit the `https://` as the script will add that automagically.